-- 27 There are multiple studies drawing on empirical work also support this conclusion.
-For South-South - 28 technology transfer between India and Kenya, not just technical characteristics, but also mutual learning - on how to address common problems of electricity access and poverty, was suggested as an important - 30 condition for success (Ulsrud et al. 2018).
-Specifically for Africa, Olawuyi (2018) discusses the - capability gap in Africa, despite decades of technology transfer efforts under various mechanisms and - programmes of the UNFCCC.
-The study suggests that barriers need to be resolved by African countries - themselves, in particular inadequate access to information about imported climate technologies, lack of - 34 domestic capacities to deploy and maintain imported technologies, the weak regulatory environment to - 35 stimulate clean technology entrepreneurship, the absence or inadequacy of climate change laws, and - weak legal protection for imported technologies.
-Moreover, Ziervogel et al (2021) indicate that for - transformative adaptation, transdisciplinary approaches and capacity building shifting "the co-creation - 38 of contextual understandings" instead of top-down transferal of existing knowledge would deliver better - results.
-Despite the understanding of the importance of the capacity issue, significant gaps still remain - 40 on this front (Technology Executive Committee 2019); see also 16.5.4).
+There are multiple studies drawing on empirical work that also support this conclusion.
+For South-South technology transfer between India and Kenya, not just technical characteristics, but also mutual learning on how to address common problems of electricity access and poverty, was suggested as an important condition for success (Ulsrud et al. 2018).
+Olawuyi (2018) discusses the specific capability gap in Africa, despite decades of technology transfer efforts under various mechanisms and programmes of the UNFCCC.
+The study suggests that barriers need to be resolved by African countries themselves, in particular: inadequate access to information about imported climate technologies; lack of domestic capacities to deploy and maintain imported technologies; the weak regulatory environment to stimulate clean technology entrepreneurship; the absence or inadequacy of climate change laws; and weak legal protection for imported technologies.
+Moreover, Ziervogel et al. (2021) indicate that, for transformative adaptation, transdisciplinary approaches and capacity-building shifting, 'the co-creation of contextual understandings' instead of top-down transfer of existing knowledge would deliver better results.
+Despite the understanding of the importance of the capacity issue, significant gaps still remain on this front (TEC 2019) (Section 16.5.4).

-16.5.2.2 Enhancing RD&D and knowledge spill-overs
+16.5.2.2 Enhancing RD&D and Knowledge Spillovers

-- 42 As mentioned earlier, RD&D can aid both the development of new technologies as well as their - 43 adoption for new use contexts.
-Therefore it is not surprising that international cooperation on RD&D is - 44 identified as a mechanism to promote low-carbon innovation (see, for example, Suzuki (2015), - 45 Technology Executive Committee (2021), Mission Innovation (2019)).
-This has resulted in a variety of - international initiatives to cooperate on technology in order to create knowledge spill-overs and develop - 47 capacity.
-For example, the UNFCCC Technology Mechanism, amongst other things, aims to facilitate - 48 finance for RD&D of climate technologies by helping with readiness activities for developing country actors.
-In particular preparing early-stage technologies for a smoother transition to deployment and commercialisation has been emphasised in the context of the Technology Executive Committee (Technology Executive Committee 2017).
-There are numerous programmes, multilateral, bilateral and private, that have facilitated RD&D, biased mostly towards mitigation (as opposed to adaptation) activities, and many programmes that seemed to be about RD&D were in reality dialogues about research coordination (Ockwell et al. 2015).
-There also are a variety of possible bilateral and multilateral models and approaches for engaging in joint R&D (Mission Innovation 2019).
-An update by the Technology Executive Committee (2021) reviewing good practices in international cooperation of technology confirmed the conclusions of Ockwell et al(2015), and moreover highlighted that most initiatives are led by the public sector, and that the private sector tended to get involved only in incubation, commercialisation and diffusion phases.
+As mentioned earlier, RD&D can aid the development of new technologies as well as their adoption for new use contexts.
+Therefore, it is not surprising that international cooperation on RD&D is identified as a mechanism to promote low-carbon innovation (Suzuki 2015; Mission Innovation 2019; TEC 2021).
+This has resulted in a variety of international initiatives to cooperate on technology in order to create knowledge spillovers and develop capacity.
+For example, the UNFCCC Technology Mechanism, among other things, aims to facilitate finance for RD&D of climate technologies by helping with readiness activities for developing country actors.
+In particular preparing early-stage technologies for a smoother transition to deployment and commercialisation has been emphasised in the context of the Technology Executive Committee (TEC) (TEC 2017).
+There are numerous multilateral, bilateral and private programmes that have facilitated RD&D, biased mostly towards mitigation (as opposed to adaptation) activities.
+Many programmes that seemed to be about RD&D were in reality dialogues about research coordination (Ockwell et al. 2015).
+There are also a variety of possible bilateral and multilateral models and approaches for engaging in joint R&D (Mission Innovation 2019).
+An update by the TEC (2021) reviewing good practices in international cooperation of technology confirmed the conclusions of Ockwell et al. (2015), and moreover highlighted that most initiatives are led by the public sector, and that the private sector tended to get involved only in incubation, commercialisation and diffusion phases.
 It also concluded that, although participation of larger, higher-income developing countries seems to have increased, participation of least-developed countries is still very low.

-16.5.3 International technology transfer and cooperation: recent institutional approaches
+16.5.3 International Technology Transfer and Cooperation: Recent Institutional Approaches

-In the sections below, the literature on various categories of international technology cooperation and transfer is discussed.
+The sections below discuss the literature on various categories of international technology cooperation and transfer.

-16.5.3.1 UNFCCC technology and capacity building institutions
+16.5.3.1 UNFCCC Technology and Capacity-building Institutions